pan-efs/fastapi_livescore/README.md

-# `Signality Assignment` :sunglasses:
+# `Live Score` :sunglasses:

 ### Info & Prep
-The project is built with python=3.9.6 version on Windows 10 OS.
+The project is built with python=3.9.6 version.

 Initialize the project using your desired IDE if you wish.